What is Graston Technique?

 - Achilles Tendinitis (Heel Pain)

-It is because of these reasons that Graston Technique is used to treat elite athletes by over 260 professional and collegiate organizations, including the US Olympic Team, the Cleveland Indians, Cleveland Browns and Cleveland Cavaliers.
+It is because of these reasons that Graston Technique is used to treat elite athletes by over 384 professional and collegiate organizations, including the US Olympic Team, Ohio State University, PGA Tour, Cleveland Indians, Cleveland Browns and Cleveland Cavaliers.
 Please click here for a complete listing of all of the organizations currently utilizing the Graston Technique.

-“Graston Technique® currently is used by more than 16,775 clinicians, in some 1,760 outpatient facilities and by more than 260 professional and amateur sports organizations.
-GT is utilized on-site by 43 major corporations and is included in the curriculum of 57 respected universities and colleges.
+“Graston Technique® currently is used by more than 22,650 clinicians, in some 2,700 outpatient facilities and by more than 384 professional and amateur sports organizations.
+GT is utilized on-site by 77 major corporations.
 Clinicians at these organizations and institutions are treating elite athletes, patients and employees every day and counting on GT to get them injury free to function at the highest level.”